 - 1 pinch fine sea salt

 - 1/4 teaspoon nutmeg

-- 1/4 cup vegan butter or shortening melted and slightly cooled
+- 1/4 cup coconut oil, (or grassfed butter), melted and slightly cooled

-Remove from oven and let it cool and set on a wire rack before removing it from the pan.
+- Remove from oven and let it cool and set on a wire rack before removing it from the pan to slice and serve.